Inga-Helgadottir/CodeCV/README.md

 - This file has all of the main colors used on the site saved in root variables
   - This is to make it easier to change the theme of the page
-- Here is a small section og this file
+- Here is a small section of this file

 ```css
 :root {